Causal Inference for Multiple Treatments using Fractional Factorial Designs: Data illustration

 We start by ignoring our limited data and use a full $2^4$ factorial approach.
-Table~\ref{tab:data_fullfrac_all} shows an analysis with all factors and no interactions.
-Table~\ref{tab:data_fullfrac_sat} shows the saturated model with all interactions.
 Note that the individual who received treatment combination $(-1, 1, 1, -1)$ has leverage 1 because they are the only individual with that treatment combination.
 Because of this data limitation, estimating variance using the HC2/Neyman variance estimator is not possible for the saturated case.
 Also note that in the saturated model, the variance estimates given in the linear model summary are all the same.
 This will be true of Neyman variance estimates too, since they are the same for each factorial effect estimators.
-Note the changes in significance of the estimator and even a change in sign for the estimate of beta-Hex going from the model with just main effects to the saturated model.
+We see changes in significance of the estimator and even a change in sign for the estimate of beta-Hexachlorocyclohexane (beta-Hex) going from the model with just main effects to the saturated model.